 Through experiential education, we take urgent issues and make them relevant to young people, shedding light on the power we all have to change the world for good.
 This approach prepares the next generation of inspired environmental problem solvers to work together to make an exponential impact on the planet, now and in the future.

 At IslandWood, we are focused on building a race equity culture.
 We are focusing on race equity, not because we believe other inequities don’t exist or aren’t vitally important, but because in the United States one’s race – more than any other factor – is the biggest determinant of educational outcomes, wealth, health, exposure to environmental pollutants and hazards, and life expectancy.

 We understand there is an inextricable connection between educational justice, environmental justice, and racial equity.
 This work is not ancillary, or “outside” of IslandWood’s mission.
 It is central to our work in environmental education, and of inspiring healthy communities and a healthy planet.

-3 in 4 teachers report an enduring impact on student learning, collaboration, and engagement months after our programs.
+3 in 4 teachers report an enduring positive effect on student learning, collaboration, and engagement months after our programs.

 More than 70% of teachers report an increase in teaching outdoors as a result of participating in our programs.

 IslandWood acknowledges that we live and work on the ancestral land of the Coast Salish people, who have been stewards of this region's land and waters since time immemorial.
 While the majority of our work takes place on Suquamish and Duwamish land, we also conduct programs on the land of the Snohomish, Puyallup, Muckleshoot, Skokomish, and S’Klallam peoples.

 4450 Blakely Ave.
 NE, Bainbridge Island, WA 98110 206.855.4300

 IslandWood is a registered 501c3 charitable organization.